-During your meeting with your physician anesthesiologist before surgery, be sure to talk about any health problems you might have, all the medications you take, including nutritional or herbal supplements, and any concerns or fears you might have about your surgery.
+During your meeting with your anesthesiologist before surgery, be sure to talk about any health problems you might have, all the medications you take, including nutritional or herbal supplements, and any concerns or fears you might have about your surgery.
 Describe any surgeries you’ve had and any problems you may have experienced with anesthesia in the past.
 Also talk about any memory problems or thinking problems you may have experienced after having anesthesia.

 It’s a good idea to have someone with you during these meetings, preferably a close family member or friend.
-This person could tell the physician anesthesiologist something you forgot to mention or didn’t think was important, and might also have helpful observations about your health or behavior.
-A second pair of ears will also help you remember what the physician anesthesiologist told you, including instructions for preparing for surgery.
+This person could tell the anesthesiologist something you forgot to mention or didn’t think was important, and might also have helpful observations about your health or behavior.
+A second pair of ears will also help you remember what the anesthesiologist told you, including instructions for preparing for surgery.

-Your physician anesthesiologist will use the information you provide to develop the best anesthesia care plan for you, to reduce your risk of complications, and then closely monitor you during the surgery.
+Your anesthesiologist will use the information you provide to develop the best anesthesia care plan for you, to reduce your risk of complications, and then closely monitor you during the surgery.

 Other steps you can take to eliminate complications and reduce confusion include the following: